-- Standard plots are 800 square feet each and cost $20 per plot annually.
+- Standard seasonal plots are 800 square feet each and cost $20 per plot annually (April-Oct.).

 - There is no limit on the number that can be reserved.

-- Wegerzyn Gardens has organic plots that are available year-round.
+- Wegerzyn Gardens has organic plots that are available both seasonally and year-round.
 Gardeners in the organic plots must abide by organic gardening principals and use only products that are on the Organic Materials Review Institute (OMRI) product list.
-Year-round organic plots are either 28 feet by 28 feet or 18.7 feet by 43 feet and can be gardened from April to April.
+Organic plots are either 28 feet by 28 feet or 18.7 feet by 43 feet.
 Gardeners may grow perennials as well as annuals in these plots.
 The cost is $40 per year per year-round plot (April-April), $20 for seasonal organic plot (April-Oct.).

 - Gardeners are responsible for watering, weeding, pest control and harvesting of their plot.